📖 Introduction

 return FLAG

-The interesting part is the template string evaluation using web.template.Template()
+The interesting part is the template string evaluation using web.template.Template() with an f-string, which is vulnerable to Python code injection.

 temptation = web.template.Template(f"Your temptation is: {temptation}")()